Adobe-Marketing-Cloud/aem-sample-we-retail/README.md

 To build a single package

+    # Pre-requisite: install the corresponding version of the We.Retail Commons project into your local Maven Repository
+    # For more details head over to https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-commons
     mvn clean install -PbuildSinglePackage

 To install single package on an AEM instance

+    # Pre-requisite: install the corresponding version of the We.Retail Commons project into your local Maven Repository
+    # For more details head over to https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-commons
     mvn clean install -PbuildSinglePackage -PautoInstallSinglePackage